angular/angular/aio/content/guide/testing.md

 That's not a problem when the source code is in memory.
-But the `BannerComponent` requires external files that the compile must read from the file system, an inherently _asynchronous_ operation.
+But the `BannerComponent` requires external files that the compiler must read from the file system, an inherently _asynchronous_ operation.

 If the `TestBed` were allowed to continue, the tests would run and fail mysteriously